Prevalence

 The Australian Indigenous HealthInfoNet Alcohol and other Drugs Knowledge Centre (the Knowledge Centre) is a national website that provides relevant and culturally appropriate resources and information for health practitioners and community members working to reduce harms from alcohol and other drug (AOD) use among Aboriginal and Torres Strait Islander people.

 The Knowledge Centre collates a comprehensive range of quality materials such as patient education resources, clinical guidelines, culturally safe programs, peer reviewed publications and professional development information.
-The aim of the Knowledge Centre is to support the practice of AOD workers, community members, health practitioners, researchers, policy makers, and service managers to address problem alcohol and other drug use and the impact on the health of Aboriginal and Torres Strait Islander people.
+The aim of the Knowledge Centre is to empower communities and support the practice of AOD workers, volunteers, health practitioners, researchers, policy makers, and service managers to address harms from AOD use and the impact of AOD use on the health of Aboriginal and Torres Strait Islander people.

 Harmful AOD use cannot be separated from the ongoing effects of colonisation and the social determinants of health.
 The Knowledge Centre takes a broad view of Aboriginal and Torres Strait Islander health, along the lines used by the National Aboriginal Health Strategy Working Party [10967], and expanded by the National Aboriginal Community Controlled Health Organisation (NACCHO):